 - Write up the results

-Surveys are a flexible method of data collection that can be used in many types of research.
+Surveys are a flexible method of data collection that can be used in many different types of research.

 Continue reading: How to do survey research